-(1) The credit needs of the members shall be served/satisfied first;
+- (1) The credit needs of the members shall be served/satisfied first; - (2) The investment in any one (1) corporation (excluding the Government of the Philippines, any of its political subdivisions, instrumentalities, or corporations including GOCCs), shall not exceed twenty-five percent (25%) of the NSSLA's combined capital accounts; and - (3) The additional investment may be up to another ten percent (10%) of the NSSLA's total assets;

-(2) The investment in any one (1) corporation (excluding the Government of the Philippines, any of its political subdivisions, instrumentalities, or corporations including GOCCs), shall not exceed twenty-five percent (25%) of the NSSLA's combined capital accounts; and b.
-In real property, in an aggregate amount not exceeding at any one time five percent (5%)of the total assets of such NSSLA; and c.
+b.
+In real property, in an aggregate amount not exceeding at any one time five percent (5%) of the total assets of such NSSLA; and c.
 In furniture, fixtures, furnishings and equipment, and leasehold improvements for its offices, in amount not exceeding at any one time ten percent (10%), of its total capital contribution.